 Express Charge technology gets the Latitude 5290 with 42Whr battery from a 30 percent charge to a full charge in 1 hour and 20 minutes.

 The Latitude 5290 2-in-1’s port line-up is spectacular.
 I used the full-size USB 3.0 port the most, but it was nice not fiddling with clunky adapters and slower connections thanks to the two USB Type-C ports.
-Buyers can create their own wireless desktop set up with optional WiGig docking technology.
+Buyers can create their own wireless desktop set up with the optional Wireless Dock that Dell.com sells for $256.49.
+WiGig docking technology.
 Unfortunately, I couldn’t try that feature out for myself.

 I did try out the Travel Keyboard and Active Pen and both these accessories are impressive.